rezabojnordi/Kangaroo/README.md

 # Kangaroo
-Kangaroo is service for Backup and Restor on openstack
+Kangaroo is open source service for Backup and Restor on openstack for local storage